-The wonderful thing about a seaside resort, Irish sea side resorts at least, is that you have the comfort and entertainment of easy access to lively towns while your family have the freedom to indulge in water sports, golf or just long walks along some of the most stunning beaches in the world.
+The wonderful thing about a seaside resort – Irish seaside resorts, at least – is that you have the comfort and entertainment of easy access to lively towns while your family members have the freedom to indulge in water sports, golf or just long walks along some of the most stunning beaches in the world.

-Although you’ll most likely not be spending the days sunbathing by the beach (thank you Ireland’s weather!) in the villages you are sure that you’ll find the ‘craic agus ceol’ (fun and music) that Ireland is famous for in the form of lively bars with live traditional music.
-You’ll also have the chance to sample some of the local cuisine in some of Ireland’s most idyllic spots.
+Although you’ll most likely not be spending the days sunbathing by the beach (thanks to Ireland’s weather!), in the villages you are sure to find the ‘craic agus ceol’ (fun and music) that Ireland is famous for in the form of lively bars with live traditional music.
+You’ll also have the chance to sample the local cuisine in some of Ireland’s most idyllic spots.

 Enniscrone, County Sligo

-This small seaside town is renowned for its long sandy beautiful beach.
-Located on the Atlantic Ocean it is quickly becoming one of the best spots for learning to surf in Ireland.
-The village is located just 7km from Ballina, County Mayo but there is plenty to do it Enniscrone itself whether it’s a walk on the beach, a round of golf of soaking in the seaweed baths.
+This small seaside town is renowned for its long, beautiful sandy beach.
+Located on the Atlantic Ocean, it is quickly becoming one of the best spots for learning to surf in Ireland.
+The village is just five miles from Ballina, County Mayo, but there is plenty to do in Enniscrone itself, whether it’s a walk on the beach, a round of golf or soaking in the seaweed baths.

 Bundoran, County Donegal

-Budoran is probably the best known holiday spot in the northwest now a haven for serious surfers and the mere fledglings among us this is a seriously fun and lively town during the summer season.
-Filled with great bars, restaurants, nightclubs and even fun fairs and a water park this is an excellent spot to entertain the family.
+Bundoran is probably the best known holiday spot in the northwest, now a haven for both serious surfers and the mere fledglings among us, this is a seriously fun and lively town during the summer season.
+Filled with great bars, restaurants, nightclubs and even fun fairs and a water park, this is an excellent spot to entertain the family.

 Lahinch, County Clare

 Lahinch town sits above a one-mile stretch of spectacular golden beach that makes the town such a popular resort.
-The town has wonderful scenery, entertainment, sports and a good choice in accommodation.
+The town has wonderful scenery, entertainment, sports and good choices in accommodation.

 Clonakilty, County Cork

-Known by the locals as simply ‘Clon’, this town is bustling with life and is just 3km from the beach.
-The town is situated in the postcard perfect west Cork, is lively and welcoming and steeped in history.
-The hometown of Michael Colins and a town which suffered greatly during the Great Famine you are sure and interesting stay.
-Also west Cork is Ireland’s food capital and you are sure to eat very well.
+Known by the locals as simply "Clon," this town is bustling with life and is just two miles from the beach.
+It is situated in the postcard perfect west Cork, is lively, welcoming and steeped in history.
+Clonakilty suffered greatly during the Famine, and was the hometown of Michael Collins.
+Also, west Cork is Ireland’s food capital and you are sure to eat very well.

 Tramore, County Waterford

-Tramore is the south east’s top destination for holidaymakers and is jam packed with amenities for vacationers from top class accommodation to Splashworld, surfing, fishing, hiking, horse riding, golf and even an amusement park.
-Beside the wonderful surroundings and the great outdoors there’s a huge amount to do.
+Tramore is the southeast’s top destination for holidaymakers and is jam packed with amenities, from top class accommodation to Splashworld, surfing, fishing, hiking, horse riding, golf and even an amusement park.
+In addition to the wonderful surroundings and the great outdoors, there’s a huge amount to do.

 Strandhill, County Sligo

-This beautiful town in the heart of Yeats country is officially a Mecca for surfers.
-Miles of untamed beach, beautiful rocky exposure.
-It is located just at the foot of Knocknarea, just kilometers from Sligo town and close to Sligo airport that connects with Dublin.
-Strandhill is also a great spot for golf, seaweed baths and has some great pubs and restaurants.
+This beautiful town in the heart of Yeats country is officially a Mecca for surfers – miles of untamed beach, beautiful rocky exposures.
+It is located at the foot of Knocknarea, just a few miles from Sligo town.
+Strandhill is also a great spot for golf and seaweed baths and has some great pubs and restaurants.

 Clifden, County Galway

-Located in the north west of County Galway in the heart of Connemara this small seaside town feels untouched, despite its popularity with tourists.
-The town is packed with its own entertainment but Clifden is also a great spot to use as a based when exploring the area.
+Located in the northwest of County Galway in the heart of Connemara this small seaside town feels untouched, despite its popularity with tourists.
+The town is packed with its own entertainment, but Clifden is also a great spot to use as a base when exploring the area.
 Some top things to check out include the Beach Road walk, Connemara National Park and Derrygimla Bog.